chrisbk9674/chrisbk9674/README.md

-# 👋 Hi, I'm Chris!
-Welcome to my GitHub profile!
+# 👋 Hi, I'm Christopher, Welcome to my GitHub profile!
+I'm a UX Designer and Frontend Developer passionate about crafting user-friendly, responsive interfaces.
+Below are real-world projects where I bring design to life through clean, accessible code!

 - 🌱 I’m a UX Designer and Frontend Developer
 - 🔭 Currently working on exciting projects